Pulse FlightRecorder Docs

 Create a Github Access Token

-1. Create an account at Github if you do not have one, otherwise sign in.
+1. Create an account at if you do not have one, otherwise sign in.

 1. Give the token a name in the Note field, such as FlightRecorder Package Access.